QubesOS/qubes-doc/customization/disposablevm-customization.md

 Deleting disposable VM is slightly peculiar.
 While working in a VM or disposable VM, you may want to open a document in another disposable VM.
 For this reason, the property `default_dispvm` may be set to the name of your disposable VM in a number of VMs:

     [user@dom0 ~]$ qvm-prefs workvm | grep default_dispvm
-    default_dispvm        -  custom-dvm
+    default_dispvm        -  custom-disposablevm-template

-This will prevent the deletion of the DVM.
+This will prevent the deletion of the DisposableVM Template.
 In order to fix this you need to unset the `default_dispvm` property:

     [user@dom0 ~]$ qvm-prefs workvm default_dispvm ""

-You can then delete the DVM:
+You can then delete the DisposableVM Template:

-    [user@dom0 ~]$ qvm-remove custom-dvm
+    [user@dom0 ~]$ qvm-remove custom-disposablevm-template
-    This will completely remove the selected VM(s) custom-dvm
+    This will completely remove the selected VM(s) custom-disposablevm-template

 If you still encounter the issue, you may have forgot to clean an entry.
 Looking at the system logs will help you